Whilst being your own boss has its upsides, one of the drawbacks is that it can be trickier to get a mortgage.

 Can I get a self employed mortgage with 1 year's accounts?

 Absolutely.
-Whilst it's fair to say getting a mortgage with just a single year's books is trickier than if you have two, there are still a few lenders happy to consider it.
+Whilst it's fair to say getting a mortgage with just a single year's books is trickier than if you have two, some lenders will consider it.

 Your year one accounts and self-assessment tax return must have been submitted to HMRC and lenders will want to view your business bank statements for the last 3-6 months of trading.

-Some lenders additionally ask for a signed letter or form from your accountant outlining your financial projections for the current year.
+Some lenders additionally ask for a signed letter or referebce from your accountant outlining your financial projections for the current year.

 Is it possible to get a mortgage without any accounts?